jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 ### 2.2.3 AUTOCONFIG PCI Device Register Access

 PCI defines multiple address spaces that exist in parallel.
 PCI command encodings select a specific address space for the current cycle.
 PCI devices added by the AUTOCONFIG process may be accessed in memory or configuration spaces.
-Each device is accessed via the Zorro 3 assigned base address with the command type determined by sampling the R_W, UPA0, and UPA1 sigals.
-For example, you can access the Configuration Type 0 space of an AUTOCONFIG PCI device by driving the base address on the CPU address bus and setting UPA0 = 1 and UPA1 = 0.
-The Local PCI Bridge will interpret this as a Configuration Type 0 command and set the C/BE[3..0] bits accordingly.
+Each device is accessed via the Zorro 3 assigned base address with the command type determined by sampling the **R_W**, **UPA0**, and **UPA1** sigals.
+For example, you can access the Configuration Type 0 space of an AUTOCONFIG PCI device by driving the base address on the CPU address bus and setting **UPA0** = 1 and **UPA1** = 0.
+The Local PCI Bridge will interpret this as a Configuration Type 0 command and set the **C/BE[3..0]** bits accordingly.

 Both UPAx signals are to be pulled to ground with appropriate pull down resistors in hardware.
 As a result, memory space access is the default bus command.
-This allows for the implementation of PCI devices that do not use drivers, such as memory cards. **THIS IS DONE WITH PULL DOWNS, BUT NEED TO CONFIRM THE UPA BUS FLOATS OR IS SET TO 00 WHEN NOT EXPLICITY SET, OTHERWISE THIS MAY NOT WORK!**
+This allows for the implementation of PCI devices that do not use drivers, such as memory cards.

+**WHAT IS NOT CURRENTLY UNDERSTOOD IS HOW THE UPA BUS BEHAVES WHEN NOT EXPLICITLY SET.
+ONCE THIS BEHAVIOR IS UNDERSTOOD, THIS TABLE MAY CHANGE**

 Table 2.2.3a.
 PCI Commands for AUTOCONFIG Devices.
 R_W|UPA0|UPA1|PCI Command